ImeneYAHIAOUI/al-newbank/adr/adr007-implement-circuit-breaker.md

 To enhance the resilience of the system and benefit from the health checks established in the status reporter service, a decision has been made to introduce a circuit breaker, which will be designed to check the availability of backend services before each request, ensuring that the SDK only interacts with services that are in a healthy state.
-In cases of unavailability, the SDK will directly inform the client that the service is not accessible without making a retry mechanism.
+In cases of unavailability, the SDK will directly inform the client that the service is not accessible.

 ## Consequences: